 Serum cholesterol is carried by three major lipoproteins: high-density lipoprotein (HDL), low-density lipoprotein (LDL), and very-low-density lipoprotein (VLDL).
 Most clinical laboratories measure the total cholesterol, total triglycerides (TG), and the HDL fraction.

 The triglyceride fraction, and to a lesser extent the HDL level, vary considerably depending on the fasting status of the patient.
 The NCEP/ATP III guidelines recommend that only fasting measurements including total cholesterol, triglycerides, HDL cholesterol, and a LDL cholesterol be used to guide management decisions.

 Different populations have different median cholesterol values.
 For example, Asian populations tend to have total cholesterol values 20–30% lower than those of populations living in Europe or the United States.
 It is important to recognize that unlike a serum sodium electrolyte value, there is no normal cholesterol value.
 Instead, there are cholesterol values that predict higher morbidity and mortality from ASCVD if left untreated, and lower cholesterol values that correlate with less likelihood of cardiovascular disease.

 Atherosclerosis is an inflammatory disease in which cells and mediators participate at every stage of atherogenesis from the earliest fatty streak to the most advanced fibrous lesion.
 Elevated glucose, increased blood pressure, and inhaled cigarette byproducts can trigger inflammation.
 However, one of the key factors triggering this inflammation is oxidized LDL.
 When LDL is taken up by macrophages, it triggers the release of inflammatory mediators, which can lead to thickening and/or rupture of plaque lining the arterial walls.
-Ruptured or unstable plaques ...
+Ruptured ...